Safe Crossings Foundation is dedicated to helping grieving children who have lost a parent, sibling, or other loved one heal and thrive.

 Marci joined the Safe Crossings Foundation team in the spring of 2013 after being a volunteer for the organization for over 10 years.
 Marci has a lengthy marketing background which includes working for large non- profit and for profit Seattle based companies.
 She brings a wealth of knowledge gained by working most recently for AT&T, Seattle Union Gospel Mission, Microsoft and Starbucks.
 Marci lost her father at a young age and wants to make sure all kids are supported through their grief with love and compassion.
 Marci is on a mission and her energy and enthusiasm are contagious.

-Clare brings more than a decade of marketing, promotion, coordination and design experience to our organization.
+Clare joined the team at Safe Crossings Foundation in the summer of 2016 and brought with her more than a decade of marketing, promotion, coordination and design experience.
 After first volunteering with SCF, she knew she had a heart for the cause and jumped at the chance to dedicate herself to the important work of helping kids rediscover their joy.
-Clare graduated with a BA from Western Washington University, and most recently earned a Master of Culture & Gender Studies Degree from the University of Sydney in Australia.
-Aside from a major case of wanderlust, her biggest loves include music, writing, pizza and the Pacific coastline. // Evan has worked to help strengthen nonprofit financials for local nonprofits since 2007.
-He has worked with Safe Crossings since January 2016, where he maintains the financials, analyzes data, and DJs music for Marci.
-He has worked with Intiman Theatre, Seattle Shakespeare Company, Tacoma Art Museum, and is the past Executive Director of Northwest Playwrights Alliance.
-He graduated from the University of Puget Sound and is currently obtaining his MBA.
-Evan enjoys theatre, poetry, pets, and sports of all kinds.
+Clare graduated with a BA from Western Washington University, and more recently earned a Master of Culture & Gender Studies Degree from the University of Sydney in Australia.
+Aside from a major case of wanderlust, her biggest loves include music, writing, pizza and the Pacific coastline.

 - Diane Aboulafia

 - Teresa Bigelow, Emeritus